-- Currently advising on a high value fatal accident. - Currently advising on a dependency claim arising out of clinical negligence. - Currently advising on an RTA which left the claimant with chronic pain. - Successfully defended a doctor in a clinical negligence claim brought by her patient.
-The complaint centred on the fact that the DVLA had revoked the claimant's driving license because the defendant had filled out a fitness to drive form stating the claimant persistently misused alcohol. - Drafted a defence to a defective premises/escape of water claim. - Drafted pleadings and advised on a claim involving a child who sustained lifelong injuries in an RTA.
-Liability was admitted postissue, and a favourable settlement was reached. - Represented a successful claimant in a FT trial, significantly beating the defendant's Part 36 offer.
-The claimant was a cyclist involved in an accident with a taxi driver. - Drafted particulars of claim and advised on a claim involving breach of occupiers' liability, breach of contract and breach of the Consumer Rights Act 2015. - Successfully represented the claimant in a food poisoning claim brought under the Package Travel Regulations. - Represented the family of the deceased at a one-day inquest. - Successfully defended a product liability claim brought in the small claims court.
+- Currently advising on a high value fatal accident - Currently advising on an RTA which left the claimant with chronic pain. - Advised on a dependency claim arising out of clinical negligence. - Successfully defended a doctor in a clinical negligence claim brought by her patient.
+The complaint centred on the fact that the DVLA had revoked the claimant's driving license because the defendant had filled out a fitness to drive form stating the claimant persistently misused alcohol. - Drafted a defence to a defective premises/escape of water - Drafted particulars in a claim for conversion. - Drafted pleadings and advised on a claim involving a child who sustained lifelong injuries in an RTA.
+Liability was admitted postissue, and a favourable settlement was reached. - Drafted particulars of claim and advised on a claim involving breach of occupiers' liability, breach of contract and breach of the Consumer Rights Act 2015. - Successfully represented the claimant in a food poisoning claim brought under the Package Travel Regulations. - Represented the family of the deceased at a one-day inquest. - Successfully defended a product liability claim brought in the small claims court.

-Professional Discipline & Regulator
+Professional Discipline & Regulatory

-has experience in representing professionals at interim order hearings.
+Daisy welcomes instructions at all stages of fitness to practise proceedings.
+Daisy has experience in representing professionals at interim order hearings.